Pharmacy MPharm

 Entry requirements

-• A-levels: ABB, of the three A-Levels, two must be science subjects including Biology or Chemistry and one of Biology, Chemistry, Physics, Maths or Psychology, but excluding General Studies, Citizenship Studies, Critical Thinking or Global Perspectives.
+• A-levels: ABB, including Biology or Chemistry plus one other science, from Biology, Chemistry, Physics, Maths or Psychology.
+General Studies, Citizenship Studies, Critical Thinking or Global Perspectives not accepted.

 • BTEC Nationals: D*DD in either Applied Science or Biomedical Science.

-• Access to HE Diploma: The following specialisms will be considered on a case-by-case basis with a full list of unit titles and credit values - Pharmacy and Bio-Medical Sciences, Pharmacy and Pharmaceutical Sciences or Medicine.
+• Access to HE: Pass Diploma with 45 Level 3 credits at Distinction.
+The following specialisms will be considered on a case-by-case basis with a full list of unit titles and credit values - Pharmacy and Bio-Medical Sciences, Pharmacy and Pharmaceutical Sciences or Medicine.
 Access to HE course must have at least 15 level 3 credits in Chemistry or Biology and 15 credits in another Maths or science subject in order to be considered.
 Please contact the Admissions Team with the full details of your Access to HE Diploma for eligibility.

-Mature Applicants (21+): Applicants achieving a 2.1 or above, in a related science degree may apply for the programme.
+• Graduate applicants: Applicants achieving 2:1 or above, in a science related degree may apply for the programme.

 You will be expected to show academic attainment at the required entry level within 3 years of the course proposed start date.